geokels/OpenRefine-archaeology-lesson/_episodes/01-working-with-openrefine.md

 teaching: 15
 exercises: 20
 questions:
-- "How can we bring our data into OpenRefine?"
 - "How can we sort and summarize our data?"
 - "How can we find and correct errors in our raw data?"
 objectives: